<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 Disadvantages of Capillary Blood Collection

-• Overuse of the same area for collection can cause scarring.
+• Scarring from Repeated Lancing: Repeated use of the same site for blood collection can result in scarring.

 In some territories our devices are supplied for therapeutic or IVD use Outside of those territories our devices are supplied for research use only